-The voltage drop associated with a long cable run should be considered.
-The expansion modules require 10-30 VDC (see Figure 11).
 The voltage drop caused by a long cable run can be addressed with heavier conductors or a power supply that is closer to the expansion module.

 Precautions should be taken to reduce interference (induced voltages) that increase with length.
 It is recommended to use a shielded, twisted pair wire installed in a conduit with no other noisy conductors.